NPSummers/lanyard.cafe/content/docs/joining.md

 ## requirements

-- you must be a member of the [lanyard.rest](https://lanyard.rest) Discord community
+- you must be a member of the [lanyard](https://lanyard.rest) Discord community
 - your site must be a personal site (no commercial projects)
+- your site must not be ai slop (if it looks like it was made in 5 prompts)
 - add the embed widget somewhere visible on your site before submitting

 ## adding your entry